semgrep/semgrep-vscode/README.md

 ## Configuring Semgrep extension scans

-Configure Semgrep VS Code extension in extension settings.
+Configure Semgrep VS Code extension in the extension settings.
 To access the extension settings:

 1. Go to **Extensions view** by pressing <kbd>⇧Shift+Ctrl+X</kbd> or <kbd>⇧Shift+⌘+X</kbd> (macOS) on your keyboard.
 2. Select Semgrep extension.